Zerr0-C00L/Continue-Watching-Enhanced-Issues/README.md

 # Continue Watching Enhanced - Issues & Support

-This is the **public issue tracker** for [Continue Watching Enhanced](https://continue-watching-enhanced.vercel.app), a Stremio addon that enhances the Continue Watching row with rewatch counts, resume timestamps, and progress indicators.
+This is the **public issue tracker** for [Continue Watching Enhanced](https://continue-watching-enhanced.vercel.app), a Stremio addon that keeps finished shows visible in Continue Watching and automatically queues the next episode.

 > **Note:** This repository is for bug reports, feature requests, and support only.
 The source code is maintained in a private repository.

-## ⚠️ IMPORTANT: Local Installation Required

-**This addon does NOT work when installed from the hosted URL.** Remote addons cannot access your local Stremio watch data due to platform limitations.

-**You must run the addon locally** on the same machine as Stremio for it to function.
-See installation instructions on the [addon homepage](https://continue-watching-enhanced.vercel.app).

 ## 🐛 Report a Bug

 Found a bug?
 [Open a bug report](../../issues/new?template=bug_report.yml) with:
-- Your platform (Web, Desktop, Android TV, etc.)
+- Your platform (Web, Desktop, Mobile, TV)
 - Stremio version
-- **Confirmation that you're running the addon locally** (not from hosted URL)
 - Clear steps to reproduce
 - Expected vs. actual behavior